Year 5 Curriculum Information

 Maths:

-Children should now be becoming confident in all their times tables (up to the 12 times table).
+Children should now be confident in all their times tables (up to the 12 times table).
 Children should be able to answer related questions quickly and fluently.
 Please practise these at home with your child on a daily basis.

 Maths No Problem will be used throughout Year 5 and the children will be continuing to use Rapid Recall to develop and consolidate mental maths skills.